Arcitec/Smashface-Shaders/README.md

 Everything has been finetuned to avoid the very common "line-drawing overload/dark lines everywhere/excessive darkening" effect, to instead give you something that looks more intentional and graceful than typical celshaders.

 A lot of people are fans of this preset, and after playing with this "anime" style for a while, you may find it hard to use any other presets.

+### WonderFX Presets

+These bonus presets provide heavily stylized effects.
+They are made for fun and for screenshots!
+You might also be able to use them for gameplay if you have a powerful graphics card, but that isn't their primary purpose.

+Current list of WonderFX Presets:

+- Wild West: Gives the world an old-timey look and feel.

 ## Preset Video Demos in 4K@60